- Pros Of Leaving Your Dog In The Bathroom While At Work

 How would you feel when confined in a small room?
 You will feel comfortable at first but get bored after a while.
 That is the same case for a dog.
 Yes, he or she will feel comfortable at first but will get bored after a while.

-Even if leaving your dog in the bathroom is not a bad idea, you need to be cautious of the size of the bathroom.
+Even if leaving your dog in the bathroom is not a bad idea, you need to be cautious about the size of the bathroom.
 If the bathroom is large, the dog can have enough space to stretch and also try to play around and be busy.

 However, if it is a small space, it won’t be ideal.
 Apart from the bathroom, you can decide to confine your dog in another room.

 The room should have few distractions to prevent the dog from messing up.
 With this option, also ensure you have already toilet trained your dog.